PJGitHub9/simposter-assets/Utilities/NFO Cleaner/Readme.md

 NFO Cleaner is a portable utility—just download from GitHub and run.
 No installation required.

 🙏 Credits
-- This add-on would not exist without the work, teachings, and patience of kittmaster.
+- This app would not exist without the work, teachings, and patience of kittmaster.

 📚 Further Information
 - For more details and community discussion, visit the official KODI forum thread: